Before coming to class, please read our Policies page.

 Aerial Silks Level 1

-No experience required for this class–ideal for silk and aerial-newbies!
-In this level, students will work on the basics (e.g. climbs, footlocks), simple poses, and footlocks in the air.
+No experience required for this class as it is ideal for newbies!
+In this level, students will work on the basics simple poses on footlocks, climbs, and inverting (turning upside down) in the hammock knot.

 Aerial Silks Level 1.5

 Ideal for students looking to advance to level 2.
 In this level, students will refine basic climbs, poses, and footlock sequences introduced in level 1.
-For students who have taken at least three level 1 classes at Love/Aerial within the past 2 months who are looking for specific feedback to guide their practice to help them advance to level 2.
+For students who have familiarity with the following moves: split roll-up, Rebecca Series, and candy cane roll-up, or for students who have taken at least 4 level 1 classes at Love/Aerial within the past 2 months who are looking for specific feedback to guide their practice to help them advance to level 2.

 Aerial Silks Level 2